Operation Frederick Hill: 1970

 During the first six days of December light activity prevailed.
-On 11 December elements of Company B, 2nd Battalion, 1st Infantry Regiment encountered a PAVN unit killing 1.
-Scattered contacts on the 12th and 13th of December resulted in 11 VC killed and 13 weapons captured.
+On 11 December elements of Company B, 2nd Battalion, 1st Infantry Regiment encountered a PAVN unit, killing 1.
+Scattered contacts on the 12th and 13 December resulted in 11 VC killed and 13 weapons captured.
 On 23 December a booby-trap killed 1 soldier of Company A, 1/46th.
 On 24 December Company D, 2/1st engaged a PAVN/VC force.
-Offensive operations ended at 18:00 on 24 December for a 24 hour Christmas Truce.
-On 29 December the 116th Aviation Regiment killed 8 PAVN and Troop F, 8th Cavalry engaged 7 PAVN killing 1.
-On 31 December Company A, 4/31st detonated a booby trap resulting in 1 US killed.
-At 18:00 on 31 December the Division assumed a defensive posture for the New Years’ Truce with only defensive patrolling and defensive ambushes were employed.
+Offensive operations ended at 18:00 on 24 December for a 24-hour Christmas truce.
+On 29 December the 116th Aviation Regiment killed 8 PAVN and Troop F, 8th Cavalry engaged 7 PAVN, killing 1.
+On 31 December Company A, 4/31st detonated a booby trap, resulting in 1 US killed.
+At 18:00 on 31 December the division assumed a defensive posture for the New Year's truce with only defensive patrolling and defensive ambushes were employed.

 1971

 Division units resumed offensive operations at 18:01 on 1 January 1971.
-Brigade soldiers engaged 4 VC killing all 4 and capturing 2 weapons.
-There was light and scattered action until 9 January when Company B 2/1st was ambushed by 10 PAVN in the resulting firefight 5 PAVN were killed and 4 weapons captured.
-At 12:45 Company C, 1/46th engaged 5 PAVN killing all 5 and capturing 6 weapons.
+Brigade soldiers engaged 4 VC, killing all 4 and capturing 2 weapons.
+There was light and scattered action until 9 January when Company B 2/1st was ambushed by 10 PAVN; in the resulting firefight 5 PAVN were killed and 4 weapons captured.
+At 12:45 Company C, 1/46th engaged 5 PAVN, killing all 5 and capturing 6 weapons.
 At 18:30 Company C, 1/46th engaged 6 PAVN.
-On the 11th and 12th of January Company C, 2/1st in 4 engagements killed 4 PAVN/VC and captured 2 weapons for the loss of 2 US killed.
+On the 11th and 12 January Company C, 2/1st in 4 engagements killed 4 PAVN/VC and captured 2 weapons for the loss of 2 US killed.
 On the 13th and 14th, in 4 engagements Company C, 1/46th killed 4 PAVN/VC, captured 4 and captured 2 weapons.
 On 15 January, Battery C, 3rd Battalion, 16th Field Artillery Regiment killed 10 PAVN/VC.
 Action was light until 18 January when an airstrike killed 5 PAVN.

 On 1 February Company C, 1/46th found a weapons cache consisting of 222 individual and 18 crew-served weapons.
 On 9 February, Company A, 3/21st engaged a 10 man VC patrol resulting in 3 VC killed and 4 weapons captured.
 On the morning of 11 February, Company C, 1/46th was ambushed losing 2 killed.
 Later the same day they uncovered another weapons cache containing 50 individual weapons.
-On 12 February Company C, 1/46th was fired on resulting in 2 US killed.
-On 20 February Company A, 3/21st were attacked by grenades and small arms fire killing 1 US.
+On 12 February Company C, 1/46th was fired on, resulting in 2 US killed.
+On 20 February Company A, 3/21st were attacked by grenades and small-arms fire, killing 1 US.
 On the same day Company D, 1/46th Infantry detonated a booby-trap resulting in 3 US killed.